Divorce in Pakistan

 Divorce in Pakistan is mainly regulated under the Dissolution of Muslim Marriage Act 1939 amended in 1961 and the Family Courts Act 1964.
-Similar to global trends divorce rate is increasing gradually in Pakistan too.
+Similar to global trends, divorce rate is increasing gradually in Pakistan too.
 In Punjab (Pakistan), in 2014 khula cases registered were 16,942 that rose to 18,901 cases in 2016.

-In 2019 in Karachi 11,143 cases filed, 2020 first quarter 3,800 cases filed, one and half year preceding to June 2020 cases filed were 14,943; out of which 4,752 disposed of effecting 2,000 women divorced in 2019 affecting 2100 children.
+In 2019 in Karachi 11,143 cases were filed, 2020 first quarter 3,800 cases filed, one and half year preceding to June 2020 cases filed were 14,943; out of which 4,752 disposed of effecting 2,000 women divorced in 2019 affecting 2100 children.

-According to Aizbah Khan of Bol news, Pakistan's prime minister Imran Khan holds popularity of Hollywood and Bollywood films to be responsible for increase in divorce rate in Pakistan.
+According to Aizbah Khan of Bol news, Pakistan's former prime minister Imran Khan holds popularity of Hollywood and Bollywood films to be responsible for increase in divorce rate in Pakistan.

 Legal provisions and issues

 According to Pakistani conservative Islamic scholarship provision of giving written notice to spouse for divorce is incompatible with Islamic laws and practices and they pressure the government to revoke such provisions.
 Section 10 (4) of the Family Courts Act, October 2005 provides for divorce procedure.

+Under the Dissolution of Muslim Marriages Act, 1939, a Muslim wife may petition a Family Court for judicial dissolution of her marriage on specified grounds — including cruelty, failure to maintain her for two years, the husband's imprisonment, impotence, and desertion — without requiring her husband's consent, a principle established by the Supreme Court of Pakistan in Khurshid Bibi v.
+Baboo Muhammad Amin (PLD 1967 SC 97).
+This fault-based route is distinct from khula granted solely on the ground of the wife's aversion: under Section 10(5) of the Family Courts Act 1964, khula simpliciter ordinarily requires the wife to relinquish part of her dower as consideration, whereas dissolution granted on a proven fault ground under Section 2 of the 1939 Act entitles her to retain her dower in full under Section 5 of that Act.

+In July 2026, the Lahore High Court held that "cruelty" under Section 2(viii) of the 1939 Act is not confined to physical violence and extends to psychological, verbal, emotional, and economic abuse, to be assessed by its cumulative effect on the particular wife.
+The court further ruled that a Family Court cannot convert a suit pleaded and proved on a cruelty ground into a khula decree — with its accompanying dower forfeiture — without the wife's informed consent, and clarified that a 2022 Federal Shariat Court verdict had struck down only the mechanical dower-forfeiture formula, not the underlying distinction between the two routes to dissolution.

 For the Hindus, the divorce was legalized in Sindh in 2018 when Sindh Hindu marriage act was amended to add divorce and remarriage rights for Hindu couples.